norbr9/strategic-artificial-intelligence-unity/README.md

 # Strategic and Tactic Artificial Intelligence with Unity

-Implementation of a stratigic and tactic AI system which uses artificial intelligence components over a real-time warfare scenario.
+Implementation of a strategic and tactic AI system which uses artificial intelligence components over a real-time warfare scenario.

 The following elements can be found:
 * Game map